apache/drill/_docs/sql-ref/functions/002-conversion.md

 *'string'* is a character string enclosed in single quotation marks.

-* 'format'* is one or more [Java DecimalFormat class](http://docs.oracle.com/javase/7/docs/api/java/text/DecimalFormat.html) format specifiers enclosed in single quotation marks that set a pattern for the output formatting.
+*'format'* is one or more [Java DecimalFormat class](http://docs.oracle.com/javase/7/docs/api/java/text/DecimalFormat.html) specifiers enclosed in single quotation marks that set a pattern for the output formatting.

 ### Usage Notes
 The data type of the output of TO_NUMBER is a numeric.
-You can use the following [Java DecimalFormat class](http://docs.oracle.com/javase/7/docs/api/java/text/DecimalFormat.html) format specifiers to set the output formatting.
+You can use the following [Java DecimalFormat class](http://docs.oracle.com/javase/7/docs/api/java/text/DecimalFormat.html) specifiers to set the output formatting.

 * #
   Digit place holder.

 * 0
   Digit place holder.
-If a value has a digit in the position where the '0' appears in the format string, that digit appears in the output; otherwise, a '0' appears in that position in the output.
+If a value has a digit in the position where the zero '0' appears in the format string, that digit appears in the output; otherwise, a '0' appears in that position in the output.

 * .
   Decimal point.
 Make the first '.' character in the format string the location of the decimal separator in the value; ignore any additional '.' characters.